 LIGHT PAINTING.
 Light painting is hands down the favorite lesson I teach in my photography workshop for kids.
 Keeping the shutter open and creating your own lighting with a flashlight, a speedlight, or any other man-made light source gives you limitless possibilities with landscape photos.
 Here are some fascinating examples.

 FREEZE IT.
 Use a fast shutter speed when you want to avoid any blur from motion.
-Whether it's leaves dancing from a breeze, water cascading over a rock, or tall dune grass waving in the wind, a fast shutter speed and properly focused lens can give you razor sharp scenics.
+Whether it's leaves dancing from a breeze, water cascading over a rock, or tall dune grass waving in the wind, a fast shutter speed and properly focused lens can give you a razor sharp scenic.